PTDZ/SORTED/README.md

 * [Google Summer of Code](https://summerofcode.withgoogle.com): a global, online program focused on bringing new contributors into open source software development
 * [ReproNim Statistics Module](http://www.repronim.org/module-stats/): Statistical basis for neuroimaging analyses: the basics / Effect size and variation of effect sizes in brain imaging /	P-values and their issues / Statistical power in neuroimaging and statistical reproducibility / The positive Predictive Value / Cultural and psychological issues

+#### On-line resources
+* [ReproNim Statistics Module](http://www.repronim.org/module-stats/): Statistical basis for neuroimaging analyses: the basics / Effect size and variation of effect sizes in brain imaging /	P-values and their issues / Statistical power in neuroimaging and statistical reproducibility / The positive Predictive Value / Cultural and psychological issues

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Conferences / Symposia